Osthanes/utilities/README.md

 Description:

 A simple bash script to send a notification message.
 It is currently supported for Slack and HipChat.
-It needs to specify Slack Webhook URL token for stack notification.
+It requires Slack Webhook URL token to be specified for stack notification.
-It needs to specify HipChat room name and HipChat token for HipChat notification.
+It requires HipChat room name and HipChat token to be specified for HipChat notification.

 Synopsis: